ethereum/consensus-specs/specs/capella/p2p-interface.md

 ### Topics and messages

 Topics follow the same specification as in prior upgrades.
-All topics remain stable except the beacon block topic which is updated with the modified type.
+All existing topics remain stable except the beacon block topic which is updated with the modified type.

 The new topics along with the type of the `data` field of a gossipsub message are given in this table: